XDGFX/PPP/README.md

 ### Docker
 1. Edit the host paths for the volumes in `docker-compose.yaml`.
-2. Run setup using `docker-compose run -e FIRST_RUN=True --rm ppp`.
+2. Run setup using `docker-compose run -e SETUP=True --rm ppp`.
 Use the container-side paths in docker-compose when required.
 3. Start the service: `docker-compose up -d`

 ---